-An Asian Beef Bone Broth Soup with rice pho noodles topped with roasted Shiitake, spinach, carrots and scallions for a bowl filled with flavors and a touch of heat!
+A Beef Asian Bone Broth Soup with rice pho noodles topped with roasted Shiitake, spinach, carrots and scallions for a bowl filled with flavours and a touch of heat!

-It’s a recipe I wanted to do for a while: a beef bone broth.
-It’s basically to simmer slowly the thick beef bones and knuckles for a minimum of 24 hours period up to 3 days.
-This way you’ll get all the goods and flavors from the thick bones.
+It’s a recipe I wanted to do for a while: Asian Bone Broth Soup.
+It’s basically to simmer slowly the thick beef bones and knuckles for a minimum of 24 hours up to 3 days.
+This way you’ll get all the goods and flavours from the thick bones.
 The process is fairly the same as any broth… you sear the bones, add aromatics and wait.
 Yes… it’s that simple although you need to keep an eye on the level of liquid and add some water when it goes too low.

-Plus, this way you’ll get lots more health benefits, explained in the next paragraph, than you would with a normal broth.
-Once the broth is done, you can either drink it as it is or do anything with it really, for this post I’ve done a Asian flair broth.
+Once the broth is done, you can either drink it as it is or do anything with it really, for this post I’ve done an Asian flair broth.
 I gave the broth a little “pho” mix of spices with a few anise stars, cinnamon and pepper.
 Although unlike with pho soups, I didn’t mind the color of the broth so I’ve added a carrot to it in order to give the final result a natural sweet touch.
 Once you are done with the bone broth you can easily freeze it to use another time.

-The soup I’ve done with the Asian flair broth is not as delicate as a “pho” soup, it’s a bolder and spicier tasting bowl although without excessive heat but this could easily be adjusted by each at the table with some extra hot peppers.
+The soup I’ve done with the Asian flair broth is not as delicate as a “pho” soup, it’s a bolder and spicier tasting bowl although without excessive heat but this could easily be adjusted by anyone at the table with some extra hot peppers.
 The bone broth will be slightly modified with fresh ginger and garlic and the color will turn red”ish” with a good dose of chilli in oil.
-As for the noodles I’ve used the large rice noodle for making “pho” but it could be wheat noodles or heaven ramen noodles.
-Frankly, I’ve done the soup without a previous recipe in mind, meaning there are some Vietnamese, Chinese and Korean influences in there but it’s not a “traditional” dish so let’s just call it generally “Asian” since it’s a mix of many Asian cuisines.
+As for the noodles, I’ve used the large rice noodle for making “pho” but it could be any rice noodles or ramen noodles.
+Frankly, I’ve done the soup without a previous recipe in mind, meaning there are some Vietnamese, Chinese and Korean influences in there but it’s not a “traditional” dish so let’s just call it generally “Asian”.

-The toppings are a simple mix of shiitake mushrooms, spinach, scallion and carrot.
-I’ve roasted the shiitake whole in the oven with the carrot to keep them in a nice shape, plus it gives the mushroom a nice meaty bite to it.
-To save some time, you could also be rapidly sauté the veggies in the wok.
+The toppings are a simple mix of shiitake mushrooms, spinach, scallions and carrots.
+I’ve roasted the shiitake whole in the oven with the carrot to keep them in a nice shape, or could have been air fried too, it gives the mushroom a nice meaty, firmer bite to it.
+To save some time, you could sauté rapidly the veggies in the wok.
 Tofu or thin meat pieces would be a nice addition to this soup bowl.

 Let’s start simmering!